DennisDean/SpectralTrainFig/README.md

 *Compute Coherence*.
 Select check box to compute coherence between each pair of analysis signals.
 Warning: the number of signal pair increases rapidly as the number of analysis signals grow.

+### Technical Overview
+The functional component of the GUI is implemented as a single class, which builds on the data access classes developed as part of the [Data Access and Visaulization (DAVS) Tooklbox]{https://github.com/DennisDean/DAVS-Toolbox}.
+Ease of use, ability to integrate within the research environment and computational speed guided the development.
+Most of the key components are written as classes.
+In general, the clases structure used in development provided error checking and visual/numeric reporting cabilities.
+The class feautres allows for the rapid development of a lean GUI.
+The use of PowerPoint and Excel as the standard ouput file type was selected so that research assistants with little programming experience can pre-screen the large number of results.
+Nearly, all the reccomendations for writing fast MATLAB script files is used in the program.
+The current time to process a single subject is currently 1 to 10 seconds on a medium size work station.

 #### MATLAB APP
+The MATLAB APP is a great way to get started with spectral analysis of sleep studies.
+Installing the APP version of SignalRasterView is a quick way to review an EDF's content and to determine the signal labels.
 See the release section for the MATLAB App and sample data.
-The MATLAB APP is a great way to get started with spectral analysis of sleep studies.
-Installing the APP version of SignalRasterView is a quick way to review an EDF content to determine the signal labels.

 #### Requirements
 The memory and hard disk requirements are dependent on the size and number of sleep studies to be analyzed.
 The program can run on a laptop with 8 Gb of RAM.
 The preferred configurtion for a large number of studies is 16-32 Gb of RAM.

+#### Acknowledgments
+SpectralTrainFig uses several utilities available from the MATLAB file exchange area including:
+-    [dirr]{http://www.mathworks.com/matlabcentral/fileexchange/8682-dirr--find-files-recursively-filtering-name--date-or-bytes-} Used to create EDF/XMl file lists for processing
+-    [moving]{http://www.mathworks.com/matlabcentral/fileexchange/8251-moving-averages---moving-median-etc}.
+Used to compute running band averages for the artifact detection computations.
+-    [panel]{http://www.mathworks.com/matlabcentral/fileexchange/20003-panel}.
+Used to create a summary figure for review.
+-    [saveppt2]{http://www.mathworks.com/matlabcentral/fileexchange/19322-saveppt2}.
+USed to create PPT summaries from MATLAB figures.